kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 become allocatable when the victim pods are deleted, but later, when the resourceclaim controller deallocates their ResourceClaims.
 During that interval the scheduler can preempt further pods unnecessarily, and the freed devices can be taken by an unrelated pod.
-When a preemption candidate is selected, `dynamicresources` records the simulated `AllocationResult`s computed for the preemptor together with the victim `ResourceClaim`s being released.
+When a preemption candidate is selected, `dynamicresources` records in memory the simulated `AllocationResult`s computed for the preemptor together with the victim `ResourceClaim`s being released.
 It uses the simulated `AllocationResult`s in `AddPod` to hold the exact capacity the preemptor needs on the nominated node, and uses the victim `ResourceClaim`s to defer any further preemption by the same pod until those claims have been